leanprover-community/mathlib3/docs/WIPs/calc.md

 # How to use calc

+[NB: KB wrote this because he always struggles to find the relevant part of TPIL because naive search fails; the TPIL link is [section 4.3](https://leanprover.github.io/theorem_proving_in_lean/quantifiers_and_equality.html#calculational-proofs)]

 `calc` appears to be something called an `environment`.
 I don't really know what an environment is.